 What is Mileage MoneyBack?

-Nobody wants to pay for things they don’t use.
-When it comes to insurance, if you drive your car less than expected, you could get some money back at the end of your policy.
-We call it Mileage MoneyBack.
+With Mileage MoneyBack, if you drive your car less than you expected when filling out your quote, you could get some money back at the end of your policy.

 How does it work?

-If you have a Direct Line car insurance policy, you can sign up to Mileage MoneyBack by submitting your car’s current mileage.
+If you have a Direct Line car insurance policy, you may still be able to benefit from Mileage MoneyBack by signing into your account and submitting your car’s current mileage.
 We work out your miles driven from the date you sign up to Mileage MoneyBack, so the closer to the start of your policy that you sign up, the bigger your refund could be.